Cinema of Africa: 1980s and 1990s

 A first African Film Summit took place in South Africa in 2006.
 It was followed by FEPACI 9th Congress.
-The African Movie Academy Awards were launched in 2004, marking the growth of local film industries like that of Nigeria as well as the development and spread of the film industry culture in sub-Saharan Africa.
+The Africa Movie Academy Awards were launched in 2004, marking the growth of local film industries like that of Nigeria as well as the development and spread of the film industry culture in sub-Saharan Africa.

 2000s and 2010s

 Contemporary African cinema deals with a wide variety of themes relating to modern issues and universal problems.

 Migration and relations between African and European countries is a common theme among many African films.
 Abderrahmane Sissako's film Waiting for Happiness portrays a Mauritanian city struggling against foreign influences through the journey of a migrant coming home from Europe.
 Migration is also an important theme in Mahamat Saleh Haroun's film Une Saison en France, which shows the journey of a family from the Central African Republic seeking asylum in France.
 Haroun is part of the Chadian diaspora in France, and uses the film to explore aspects of this diasporan experience.

 Africanfuturism and Afrofuturism is a growing genre, encompassing Africans both on the continent and in the diaspora who tell science or speculative fiction stories involving Africa and African people.
 Neill Blomkamp's District 9 is a well-known example, portraying an alien invasion of South Africa.
 Wanuri Kahiu's short film Pumzi portrays the futuristic fictional Maitu community in Africa 35 years after World War III.

 Directors including Haroun and Kahiu have expressed concerns about the lack of cinema infrastructure and appreciation in various African countries.
 However, organizations such as the Changamoto arts fund are providing more resources and opportunities to African filmmakers.